conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "Also, there are people who legally have one name.
 These are called mononyms.
 For example the former Emperor of Japan, [Akihito](https://en.wikipedia.org/wiki/Akihito).
 Or [Cher](https://en.wikipedia.org/wiki/Cher).
 How would I save these in your system?"

 "Man, you're killing me here!
-Gime me 30."
+Gimme me 30."

 Version 6 came out 30 minutes later.